jwidess/OPNsense-node-exporter-smartctl-collect/README.md

 1. Go to **System > Settings > Cron**.
 2. Click the **+** button to add a new job.
 3.  **Command**: Select `Collect SMART Metrics for Node Exporter` from the dropdown.
-4.  **Schedule**: Set your interval, I use every 5-30 minutes.
+4.  **Schedule**: Set your interval; I use every 5 minutes. *(You'll need to update the Grafana Rate of Writes panel `interval` to match if you change this to avoid artifacts)*
 5. Click **Save**.

 ## Exposed Metrics

 The following metrics are exported and can be found in Prometheus.
 I use Grafana to visualize them.
 Each metric includes a `device` label (e.g. `device="nvme0"`).

-**NOTE**: These are all metrics found under the `nvme_smart_health_information_log` key of the JSON output of smartctl.
+**NOTE**: These are all metrics found under the `nvme_smart_health_information_log` object of the JSON output of smartctl.
 If you're having problems, run `smartctl -j -a /dev/nvme0` (or your device path) to see if your drive supports these metrics.

 * `node_disk_smart_critical_warning` — Critical warning state (0 = good).
 * `node_disk_smart_temperature_celsius` — Current drive temperature (°C).